-Г Named Individual: Deputy: Named Individual: Pupil Welfare Lead - Claire Cavanagh Director of Inclusion - Vicki Gardiner 1 apii 110iiai 0 Loaa Giaii 0 Catanagii Director of includion Viola Caramor
+Named Individual: Deputy: Named Individual: Pupil Welfare Lead - Claire Cavanagh ASFLO - Kelly Eaver

 This role must have a direct and close working relationship with Bronze (communications).

 - Coordinates initial school response to victims at hospital.
 Must liaise regularly with Silver and Bronze (communications). - Attends the hospital for support with a mobile phone.